luxingzhi27/matugen-autothemer-for-gnome-extension/README.md

 **Matugen Auto-Themer** is a powerful GNOME Shell extension that brings Material You (Material Design 3\) coloring to your entire Linux desktop.
 It watches for wallpaper changes or mode switches (Light/Dark) and automatically uses [Matugen](https://github.com/InioX/matugen) to generate and apply cohesive color schemes across your system.

 ### Declaration

-Some of Matugen's templates and configurations use the configuration of [Noctalia Shell](https://github.com/noctalia-dev/noctalia-shell).
+- Some of Matugen's templates and configurations use the configuration of [Noctalia Shell](https://github.com/noctalia-dev/noctalia-shell).
+- **The version of matugen must be at least 3.0.0!!!!!**

 ### **🎨 Supported Theming Scope**